General Admission Policies

 Upon acceptance to the program, incoming students are required to successfully complete a series of tasks prior to matriculating to LSU Health Shreveport.
 Unless otherwise indicated, the pre-matriculation tasks and pertaining forms are issued to all newly accepted students from the Registrar’s Office.
 Incoming students should be aware that some records (e.g. transcripts) sent to the Centralized Application Service (CAS) upon initial application must be sent again directly to the Office of the Registrar upon acceptance.

 Each pre-matriculation task is explained in further detail below:

-LSU Health Shreveport requires all incoming students to complete a seven panel urine drug test and authorize release of test results as a condition of initial and continued admission to the university.
-Students incur no cost for testing through the University’s vendor.
+LSU Health Shreveport requires all incoming students to complete a drug screen and authorize the release of test results as a condition of initial and continued admission to the University.
+Moreover, all students enrolled LSU Health Shreveport are subject to drug screening for reasonable suspicion or cause.
+The 10-panel screen (urine-based) includes: amphetamines, cocaine metabolites, marijuana metabolites, opiates, phencyclidine, barbiturates, benzodiazepines, methadone, propoxyphene, and methaqualone.
+Incoming students incur no cost for initial testing through the University vendor: Certiphi Screening.

 b.
 Federal Healthcare Eligibility